vitalets/playwright-bdd/README.md

 });
 ```

-Return value is path where test files will be generated.
+Return value of `defineBddConfig()` is a directory path where test files will be generated.
 It is convenient to use it as `testDir` option for Playwright.

-> If there is external `cucumber.js` config file, it is also merged into configuration.
+> If there is an external `cucumber.js` config file, it is also merged into configuration.

 ## Writing features
 Write features in `*.feature` files using [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/#keywords).